Claudette Reichel | 9/20/2017 7:51:02 PM

-This fact sheet highlights key guidelines to help you safely and effectively clean and restore your storm-damaged home.
-For additional helpful information, get a copy of the LSU AgCenter “Storm Recovery Guide” at your local LSU AgCenter Extension office or visit our website at www.lsuagcenter.com.
-For detailed “how-to” guidance, see the U.S. HUD “Rebuild Healthy Homes: Guide to Post-disaster Restoration for a Safe and Healthy Home,” a free, online manual at www.hud.gov/healthyhomes and free mobile app from Apple and Android app stores.
+This fact sheet highlights key guidelines to help you safely and effectively clean and restore your storm-damaged home and contents.
+For additional helpful information, visit our website at www.LSUAgCenter.com/disasterinfo.
+For detailed guidance, see the U.S. Department of Housing and Urban Development’s “Rebuild Healthy Homes: Guide to Post-disaster Restoration for a Safe and Healthy Home,” a free online manual at www.hud.gov/healthyhomes and a free mobile app from Apple and Android app stores.

 Have the water sampled and tested.
 The water IS NOT safe for drinking until lab results show no indication of total coliform bacteria.
 You can discuss the final lab results with the lab or local public health unit.
 It is important to remember that disinfection or boiling water will not remove chemicals that may have contaminated your well during a flood.

 Never enter a building that might have structural damage.
-Look for signs such a cracks, sagging, leaning and foundation shifts.
-Make sure electrical and gas supplies are disconnected, and inspect for chemical- and bio-hazards.
+Look for signs, such as cracks, sagging rooflines, leaning, and foundation shifts.
+Make sure electrical and gas supplies are disconnected and inspect for chemical contamination and biohazards.
 Be alert to possible invasion by snakes, fire ants and other creatures.

-Important Alert!
-If your home was built before 1978, it may contain lead-based paint and/or asbestos-containing materials.
+Warning!
+If your home was built before 1978, it may contain lead-based paint or asbestos containing materials.
 Disturbing lead and asbestos materials during cleanup and restoration can create very serious and long-term health hazards.
 Even tiny amounts of lead dust can cause irreversible damage to children’s developing brains and hearing.
 It can also harm adults.
 Asbestos fibers can cause lung cancer.

 A flood-damaged building requires special attention to avoid or correct a mold population explosion.
-Molds produce spores that float and spread easily through the air, forming new mold growths (colonies) when they find the right conditions — moisture, nutrients (nearly anything organic) and a place to grow.
+Molds produce spores that float and spread easily through the air, forming new mold growths called colonies when they find the right conditions — moisture, nutrients and a place to grow.

 Mold problems can result in damage to materials and health.
 The longer mold is allowed to grow, the greater the risk and the harder it is to remedy.
-So as soon as the floodwaters recede and it is safe to return, don’t delay cleanup and dry out.
+As soon as the floodwaters recede and it is safe to return, don’t delay cleanup and dry out.

-People are mainly exposed to mold by breathing spores or fragments, and can also be exposed through skin contact.
+People are mainly exposed to mold by breathing spores or fragments but can also be exposed through skin contact.
 Wearing gloves, goggles, and a respirator that can filter mold spores (rated N95 or better) is strongly recommended.
-Note that a dust mask is NOT the same and does not provide adequate protection.
+Note that a dust mask is NOT the same, and does not provide adequate protection.

 Although there is wide variation in how people are affected by mold, long-term or high exposure is unhealthy for anyone.
-Exposure to mold can trigger allergic reactions and asthma attacks, may suppress the immune system or have other effects.
+Exposure to mold can trigger allergic reactions and asthma attacks and may suppress the immune system or have other effects.
 Some types of mold can produce mycotoxins in certain conditions, which can be present in live and dead spores and fragments in the air.
-“Black mold” is a misleading term since many types are black, and many species of mold can produce toxins.
+“Black mold” is a misleading term because many types are black and many species of mold can produce toxins

 Mold testing is not usually needed and is rarely useful.
 Some insurance companies and legal services may require sampling as a form of documentation.
 Professional mold remediation contractors may test before and after cleanup to provide evidence of the cleanup’s effectiveness.
 Otherwise, if you see or smell mold, you have mold and should remove it as soon as possible.

-1. Wear Protective Gear.
-Always wear a respirator rated N95 or higher when inside a moldy space.
+1. Wear protective gear: Always wear a respirator NIOSH rated N95 or higher when inside a moldy space.
 During cleanup, also wear gloves and goggles.
 Go outside frequently to breathe fresh air.
 Some types of respirators have valves to make it easier to breathe.
 A properly fitted N100 half-face or full-face respirator with filter cartridges provides greater protection and comfort than the mask types.

-2. Isolate Work Area and Ventilate to Outdoors.
-Disturbing mold colonies during cleanup can cause a huge release of spores in the air, so seal off the moldy areas from the rest of the house.
-Open windows, and don’t run the central air system during cleanup.
+2. Isolate work area and ventilate to outdoors: Disturbing mold colonies during cleanup can cause a huge release of spores into the air, so seal off the moldy areas from the rest of the house.
+Open windows and don’t run the central air system during cleanup.
 Tape plastic over air grilles, and drape plastic in the stairwell if the second story is dry and clean.
 If power is on, put a box fan in a window to blow outward and exhaust mold-filled air to the outdoors.

-3. Remove Moldy Porous Materials.
-Porous, moldy or sewage-contaminated materials should be removed, put in plastic bags, if possible, and thrown away.
+3. Remove moldy porous materials: Moldy or sewage-contaminated porous materials should be removed and put in plastic bags, if possible, and then thrown away.
 To reduce the release and spread of mold spores, it is helpful to cover moldy material with plastic sheeting before removing it.
-(IMPORTANT: Use lead-safe work practices in pre-1978 homes.)
+IMPORTANT: Use lead-safe work practices in pre-1978 homes.

-4. Clean and Disinfect.
-Surface mold can be effectively cleaned from nonporous materials such as hard plastic, concrete, glass and metal; solid wood also can be cleaned since mold cannot penetrate solid wood, growing only on the surface.
-Cleaning should remove, not just kill the mold, because invisible dead spores and any toxins they may contain can still cause health problems.After cleaning, you may choose to use a disinfectant to kill any mold missed by the cleaning.
+You may choose to use a disinfectant to kill any mold missed by the cleaning.
 If there was sewage contamination, disinfection is a must.
-If you disinfect, always read and follow label directions and warnings, handle carefully, wear rubber gloves and never mix bleach with ammonia or acids.
-Many disinfectants, including bleach, can kill molds, but do not prevent regrowth of new colonies.
+Disinfectants also pose health and safety risks, so always read and follow label directions and warnings.
+Handle disinfectants carefully, wear rubber gloves and never mix bleach with ammonia or acids.
+Many disinfectants, including bleach, can kill molds but do not prevent regrowth of new colonies.

-5. Consider Borate Treatment.
-Applying a borate treatment to wood framing can provide some resistance to termites, decay and mold.
+5. Consider borate treatment: While wood framing is exposed is a valuable opportunity to apply a borate treatment for adding resistance to termites, decay and mold.
 The type of borate solution that can penetrate wood over time is more expensive but offers greater protection.
-Other mold inhibitors such as latex zinc paints and fungicides also may help inhibit mold growth during drying.
-Do NOT apply sealants or coatings that can hamper drying.
-Framing materials that are difficult to clean or replace (such as “blackboard,” OSB sheathing, rough surfaces, etc.) can be painted with latex paint to help “encapsulate” mold and reduce its release into the air.
+Other products such as latex zinc and fungicide coatings may also help inhibit mold growth during drying.
+Do NOT use sealants or coatings that can hamper drying.

-6. Flush the Air.
-After cleaning and disinfecting, air out the building.
-Use fans in windows to pull mold spores to the outdoors.
+6. Flush the air: After cleaning and disinfecting, air out the building.
+Place fans in windows and aim them outside to pull mold spores to the outdoors.

-8. Remain on Mold Alert: Continue looking for signs of moisture or new mold growth.
-New mold can form in as little as 2-3 days if materials stay wet.
+8. Remain on mold alert: Continue looking for signs of moisture or new mold growth.
+New mold can form in as little as two to three days if materials stay wet.
 Wood and other materials that may look dry can still be wet enough to support new growth.
-If mold returns, repeat cleaning, and, if possible, use speed-drying equipment and moisture meters.
+If mold returns, repeat cleaning and, if possible, use speed drying equipment and moisture meters.
 Regrowth may signal that the material was not dry enough or should be removed.

 White spots or a cloudy haze may develop on damp furniture with shellac or lacquer finishes.

 Submerged upholstery and mattresses should be discarded.
 If you wish to restore valuable upholstered furniture, do not attempt to dry and restore padding.
-It should always be replaced due to risk of contamination.
+Because of risk of contamination it should always be replaced.

-Professional furniture restoration is safest and may provide best results.
-Get an estimate from a reliable furniture repair shop and consider replacement cost and value of each piece.
-If your insurance covers part value on contents, it may be financially better to apply the money to new articles, rather than pay for extensive repairs.
+Professional restoration of upholstered furniture is safest and may provide best results.
+Investigate restoration and replacement cost with value of each piece.
+It’s often better to buy new articles rather than pay for extensive repairs.

-Cleaning and drying water-soaked carpets and floors can be difficult, but in the aftermath of a flood, contamination by mud, silt, sewage and mold compounds the problem.
-Surfaces exposed to rising flood water or sewage should be cleaned and disinfected.
-Moldy carpet and paper backed flooring should be replaced.
+Cleaning and drying water-soaked floors is difficult.
+In the aftermath of a flood, contamination by mud, silt, sewage and mold compounds the problem.
+Surfaces exposed to rising flood water or sewage should be both cleaned and disinfected.
+Moldy carpet and paper-backed flooring should be replaced.

-It’s best to replace flooded carpets and get professional cleaners to work on floors, but if that’s not be possible, begin cleanup as soon as it’s safe to enter your home.
+It’s best to replace flooded carpets and get professional cleaners to restore valuable rugs and hard floorings, but with either professional or do-it-yourself restoration, begin cleanup as soon as it’s safe to enter your home.